adcomsolutions/pampy-servicenow/README.md

 #### Date Handling
 Vanilla Pampy.js only supports Number/String/Boolean/Array/Function type matching.
 We extend this with Date matching.

 This includes type checking and equality comparisons.

 ##### Type Matching
 One can test strictly for a Date type.
-Keep in mind that Dates are also Objects, so it is adviseable to place a Date type check above any Object traversal in the same pattern match statement.
-This is a strict type check.
-Inputs that could potentially be cast to Date are still not considered to be a Date!

 ``` javascript
 var isDate = _(